 The hunt for personal data

-Hackers have been hunting private data since the beginning of the internet.
-The way it is done has changed over time.
-Since the arrival of the firewall, among other things, the techniques have increasingly focused on other input sources.
+Hackers have been hunting for private data since the beginning of the internet.
+The way has changed over time.
+Since the advent of the firewall, among other things, techniques have increasingly focused on other input sources.
 This down to the smallest level, for example via a single form field on your website.

 Cat and mouse game

-Imagine you're smart, fix the leak and you're done, safe again.
+Suppose you are smart, fix the leak and you're done, safe again.
 Unfortunately (red button sound), tomorrow a new method will be found, putting you at risk again.
 What to do?
-The best solution would be to constantly monitor and fix issues surrounding the security of your website.
-There is no so-called 'silver bullit' so that all your problems are solved in one go.
-It remains a running cat and mouse game between hackers and security guards.
+The best solution would be to constantly monitor and resolve issues surrounding the security of your website.
+There is no so-called 'silver bullit' that solves all your problems in one go.
+It remains an ongoing cat and mouse game between hackers and security guards.

 With this in mind, is it entirely justified what happens to companies that leak data?
-Is the new government law fair?
+Is the government's new law fair?
 Yes and no. In principle, companies cannot always do something about it, period.
-But on the other hand, there is the question of whether companies are satisfied with it.
+But on the other hand, the question arises whether companies are doing enough about it.

-Very often the security of the website is a neglected child that only comes up when it is too late.
-Companies think they can benefit from having their webshop developed by a smart neighbor with glasses, or prefer to spend more money on a cool photo slider, instead of having a security scan of their website performed, for example.
-Unjustified?
-No, not at all, as long as the issue of safety is not forgotten.
+Very often, the security of the website, among other things, is a neglected child that only emerges when it is too late.
+Companies think they can make a profit by having their webshop developed by a smart neighbor with glasses, or prefer to spend more money on a cool photo slider, instead of, for example, having a security scan carried out on their website.
+Unjustly?
+No, not at all, as long as the point of safety is not forgotten.

 Whether you have reason to worry depends entirely on your website.
-If you have a simple website about a lizard, take it easy.
-Do you have a smoothly running webshop with a customer base or are your company transitioning to the Cloud?
-Then it is smart to discuss the subject with a specialist who can determine where the greatest risks lie for you in the field of safety.
-Of course we are also happy to help with this.
+If you have a simple website about a lizard, take it slowly.
+Do you have a well-run webshop with a customer base or are you moving your company to the Cloud?
+Then it is smart to discuss the subject with a specialist who can determine where the greatest risks lie for you in terms of safety.
+Of course we are happy to help with this too.

-1. How do I feel about the security of my website?
+1. What do I think about the security of my website?

 2. Do I have customer data online or in the Cloud?